russellcameronthomas/library/_fundamentals/chapters/2a-functional_programming.md

 1. *WebPPL* and other PPLs do their "magic" of inference through **side effects**.
 If *you*, the programmer, are also using side effects in your code, then the *WebPPL* compiler and runtime can no longer do its own side effects reliably.
 2. Functional languages do not permit side effects within functions.

-Imagine if you used a purely procedural language (e.g. C).
+Imagine if you used a purely procedural language (e.g. *C*).
 Yes, you might be a *nice* programmer and code your functions in such a way that their *only effects* were through return values.
 But if there was a PPL built on top of C, there would be no way for the compiler and runtime to be *sure* this was the case.

-Take the case of a simple Java loop over an array, updating the array values to the cummulative sum:
+Take the case of a simple *Java* `for` loop over an array, updating the array values to the cummulative sum:

 `int [] arr = {1,1,1,1};`<br/>
 `int sum = 0;`<br/>